YOU ARE NOT ALONE

-- Restrict or monitor a woman’s movements, and shut them off from their friends, family and other support networks.
+- Restrict or monitor your movements, and shut you off from friends, family and other support networks.

-- Insist on being present during conversations with others, or insult her and make her feel guilty for ‘choosing’ to spend time speaking with them, rather than him.
+- Insist on being present during conversations with others, or insult you and make you feel guilty for ‘choosing’ to spend time speaking with them, rather than him.

-- Monitor their partner’s communications devices and social media accounts.
+- Monitor your communications devices and social media accounts.
 Or, repeatedly check in on you and what you're doing.

-- Limit a woman’s movements in her own home, restricting her to only some parts of the house.
+- Limit your movements in your own home, restricting you to only some parts of the house.

-- Set routines a woman must strictly adhere to.
+- Set routines you must strictly adhere to.

-- Control what their partner reads, or relocate her away from all she knows.
+- Control what you read, or relocate you away from everyone you know.

-- Tell their former partner they have nowhere else to stay.
+- Tell you they have nowhere else to stay.

-- Be critical of their partner’s parenting, and create a feeling where the woman is ‘walking on eggshells’.
+- Be critical of your parenting, and create a feeling where you are ‘walking on eggshells’.

-- Breach intervention orders, and find excuses relating to the current COVID-19 restrictions, for doing so.
+- Breach intervention orders, and find excuses for doing so.

-- Use COVID-19 as an excuse to ignore parenting orders, or increase demands for custody of the children.
+- Ignore parenting orders, or increase demands for custody of the children.

-- Use misinformation about the pandemic to control or increase fear, or limit access to available support.
+- Use misinformation to control you or increase fear, or limit access to available supports.